QR3.7.1 The Curious Case of Quantum Spin

 b.
 Instances that reach the same screen point by different paths interfere.

-This model now answers questions like:
+This mechanism now answers questions like:

 d.
 Did it also take all other possible paths?
 Yes, other instances, now disbanded, took every path.